The Spring Court is the first tennis shoe designed for play on clay.

 Created in 1936 by Georges Grimmeisen, the Spring Court shoe is recognisable by its four distinctive ventilation holes in the midsole.
 During the excitement of the 1960’s, this iconic shoe diverted from the playing field to become a symbol of renewed urban culture.

-Théodore Grimmeisen, a cooper by trade, left his native Alsace in 1870 to build a factory on the outskirts of Paris.
+Théodore Grimmeisen, a cooper by trade, left his native Alsace in 1870 to build a factory in Paris.
 His son showed a particular interest in rubber, and began developing barrel rubber stoppers.

 Théodore’s grandson, Georges Grimmeisen, also intrigued by this material, created the Colibri boot in 1930; a perfectly waterproof rubber boot molded into a single piece, which was quickly copied by other brands.